mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

 excerpt: Experimenting with using hashes and sets as functions in Ruby.
 ---

+<i>**Note:** In an attempt to stop myself from sitting on blog post drafts for
+months, I published this write-up as soon as possible but there are other topics I'd like to discuss including [Crystal's approach to `to_proc`][Crystal to_proc] and more about hashes as pure functions.
+Please feel free to use the comments for feedback and suggestions.</i>

 Reading [Henrik Nyh's "Array#to_proc for hash access"](http://thepugautomatic.com/2014/11/array-to-proc-for-hash-access/) made me think about a similar concept in [Clojure](http://clojure.org/): that